Makerr-Studio/CentrifugalDustSeparator-/README.md

 # CentrifugalDustSeparator
-Centrifugal Dust Separator - MK2 - 3D Files for printing
+Centrifugal Dust Separator - MK2 - 3D Files for printing (Beta release)

 See <a target="_blank" rel="noopener noreferrer" href="MK2/STEP/">STEP-files</a> of MK2.
 All parts are designd to print on bambulab build volume(WxDxH) 256 x 256 x 256 mm³.